9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 12 Comments

-1. My dad is 80 years old and although very active he does get tired. would you recommend the Tulum tour for him?
-How much walking will he actually do and does he have the option of going to the beach or does he have to go through the Mayan Ruin to get to the beach? and is the only way down to the beach via stairs ?
+How much walking will he actually have to do.
+Does he have the option of going directly to the beach or does he have to go through the ruins to get to the beach?
+And is the only way down to the beach via stairs?

 1. Hi Yadira,

-Your dad would love the Tulum ruins… There is a little bit of walking involved, although it is level and flat.
-(Be sure to take some water and wear a hat for sun protection.)
-Unfortunately, we believe the only way to get to the beach is going down the stairs, so perhaps it would be better if you all cool off with a swim back at your resort afterwards ??
+Unfortunately, we believe the only way to get to the beach is going down the stairs, so perhaps it would be better if you all cool off with a swim back at your resort afterwards? :-)

 2. I climbed the pyramid at Chichen Itza many years ago – and remember it was even more challenging to climb back down.
 (But then I was wearing silly shoes.)
 Glad they’re making an effort to better preserve these remarkable monuments.
-You’ve taken some really beautiful photos here.

 1. You’re right – the steps are so narrow, that you couldn’t just walk down.
 Side-stepping was the way to go.
 Looking back, it was actually quite precarious, and people were injured (believe one tourist fell and died).
 Safety is probably another reason for roping off these monuments.